f5devcentral/f5-automation-labs/docs/module1/lab3.rst

 Task 2 – Modify DNS/NTP Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+..
+NOTE:: This task will make use of JSON arrays.
+The syntax for defining a
+   JSON array is:

+   ``myArray: [ Object0, Object1 ...
+ObjectX ]``

+   To define and array consisting of Strings the syntax is:

+   ``myStringArray: [ "string0", "string1" ... "stringX" ]``

 Much like the previous task we can update system DNS and NTP settings by
 sending a PATCH request to the correct resource in the ‘sys’ Organizing
 Collection.
 The relevant Resources for this task are: